viky-ai/website/about-us/index.md

 ---
-layout: doc
+layout: default
-title: "Who we are?"
+title: "About us"
 description: "This section describes who we are."
 image: site_assets/img/social.jpg
-order: 1
 ---

 ## Team